Tinche/uapi/docs/openapi.md

 - dates (`type: string, format: date`)
 - datetimes (`type: string, format: date-time`)

-## Handler Summaries and Descriptions
+## Operation Summaries and Descriptions

-OpenAPI allows handlers to have summaries and descriptions; summaries are usually used as operation labels in OpenAPI tooling.
+OpenAPI allows operations to have summaries and descriptions; summaries are usually used as operation labels in OpenAPI tooling.

-By default, uapi generates summaries from [handler names](handlers.md#handler-names).
+By default, uapi generates summaries from [route names](handlers.md#route-names).
-This can be customized by using your own summary transformer, which is a function taking the actual handler function or coroutine and the handler name, and returning the summary string.
+This can be customized by using your own summary transformer, which is a function taking the actual handler function or coroutine and the route name, and returning the summary string.

 ```python
 app = App()